-Take “Blocking an attack,” for example; it’s where the app will notify you if the security box has successfully blocked and online attack.
+Take “Blocking an attack,” for example; it’s where the app will notify you if the security box has successfully blocked an online attack.

 The problem is it counts each port scan — where the hacker sends a command to check if a popular port on a device is open — as an attack.
-In any network, port scans can occur hundreds or even thousands of times a day, which will translate into the same amount of notifications.
+In any network, port scans can occur hundreds or even thousands of times a day, translating into the same amount of notifications.
 And that can drive you nuts.

 Even when I unplugged the Home Network Security box, the app still showed notifications now and then telling me to check on the device.

-The app does allow for toning down the number of notifications or turn them off completely.
+The app does allow for toning down the number of notifications or turning them off completely.
 But then you might miss some critical warnings.

 In all, the Trend Micro Home Network Security box works as advertised.
-The issues I had with it — namely the adverse effects it might have on a certain type of network, especially one with a lot of devices and services — seemed to be unintended consequences of its effective protection.
+The issues I had with it — namely, the adverse effects it might have on a particular type of network, especially one with many devices and services — seemed to be unintended consequences of its effective protection.